 Calvin was freed after becoming registered as a super human and began working out of San Fransisco.
 However, while attempting to stop a crime, Calvin's powers once again became out of control and he accidentally killed a bystander.
 Instead of facing time in prison, he was offered a new position by Norman Osborn as a member of his own personal X-Men.
 Now operating under Osborn's order, and among a team led by Emma Frost and Namor, Mimic began to be treat by the media as if he was the hero he always sought to be.
 However, his new-found confidence was absolutely shattered when Osborn's X-Men went to battle with the real X-Men, and his team-mates Emma Frost and Namor betrayed Osborn's team to side with the real X-Men giving Cloak and Dagger a chance to join them but treat Mimic like he was just another far-gone villain.

-Soon afterwards, Mimic began receiving counselling from Karla Sofen who had no interest whatsoever in actually helping the clearly damaged and distraught man, instead just writing him more and more perscriptions.Later the remnants Osborn's X-Men, lead by Mystique, were sent on a mission to investigate the revival of the mutant known as Nate Grey.
+Soon afterwards, Mimic began receiving counseling from Karla Sofen who had no interest whatsoever in actually helping the clearly damaged and distraught man, instead just writing him more and more prescriptions.Later the remnants Osborn's X-Men, lead by Mystique, were sent on a mission to investigate the revival of the mutant known as Nate Grey.
 While attempting to apprehend him, Mimic accidentally copied Nate's abilities and saw a vision of his future where he was married to Vera and had a son.
 In his precognition, his powers again became out of control and he wound up killing his future wife and son with out-of-control optic blasts.
 With an insight to his disastrous future, and regularly having precognitive visions, Mimic's depression only worsened and he began to truly loathe what he had become.
 When a captured Nate began an escape attempt and battled against Osborn's Avengers, Mimic refused to intervene, lamenting "I was an X-Man once".

 Mimic and his team-mate Omega opted to desert Osborn's X-Men sometime before Osborn's Siege.
 Going into hiding, Mimic began attempting to help Omega deal with his need to absorb others powers by allowing him to feed on his powers regularly.
 The two grew close and offered each other sorely needed friendship.
 However, Omega's power withdrawal combined with feeding on Mimic's perceived non-mutant powers worsened Omega's state which led to Mimic rushing to the X-Men in hope of aid.

-After various attempts to cure Omega, realising that he was a danger to everyone around him, Omega opted to sacrifice himself by willingly being put into a psychically induced coma.
+After various attempts to cure Omega, realizing that he was a danger to everyone around him, Omega opted to sacrifice himself by willingly being put into a psychically induced coma.
 Mimic, heart-broken to lose his only friend, initially denied his friend's request but ultimately agreed and even induced the coma himself using mimicked powers from Rachel Grey.

 Avengers vs. X-Men